Why They Give

 What makes these artifacts unique?
 Precious military memorabilia such as these were presented to the Alumni Association in 1992 from grateful veteran alumnae.
 When the pieces were transferred to University Archives in 1997, they became the core of what is now one of our most prestigious collections and on-going projects.

 The Betty H. Carter Women Veterans Historical Project collects and preserves historical items documenting women’s experiences in the U.S. military, American Red Cross and other related services.
-With uniforms, letters, diaries, photographs, scape books, posters and insignia, the Women Veterans Historical Project is a critical source of information.
+With uniforms, letters, diaries, photographs, scrapbooks, posters, and insignia, the Women Veterans Historical Project is a critical source of information.

 “Women’s involvement in our armed services is a history that has been long ignored,” says Beth Ann Koelsch, curator of the collections.
 “The Women Veterans Historical Project reclaims that history through the contributions of hundreds of veterans across the state and nation.”